 The mission of New Stage Theatre is to provide professional theatre of the highest quality for the people of Mississippi and the Southeast.

 New Stage is committed to producing important contemporary works and classics, selected for their artistic merit and their power to illuminate the human condition.
-Challenging new works in development are included through the Eudora Welty New Play Series named for the distinguished writer.
+Challenging new works in development are included through the Eudora Welty New Play Series named for the distinguished writer and the Mississippi Plays Series.

 New Stage Theatre was chartered as a nonprofit organization in 1965 and produced its initial season in the winter and spring of 1966.
 Founded by Jane Reid Petty and seven other charter board members, with the assistance of the American National Theatre Academy and Actors’ Equity Association, the theatre has been dedicated to professional excellence in the dramatic arts since its inception.